mattzab/go-simple-htmx/README.md

 # Go Simple HTMX Demo

-A simple, elegant demonstration of building modern web applications using HTMX, Go, and Bulma CSS.
-This project follows the KISS (Keep It Simple, Stupid) principle while showcasing powerful features of modern web development.
+A simple showcase of building web apps with HTMX, Go, and Bulma CSS, because who needs the soul-crushing bloat of frontend frameworks?
+This project smirks at complexity, sticking to the KISS (Keep It Simple, Stupid) mantra while flexing the raw power of server-side sanity.

-Go's template system makes it incredibly intuitive to write HTML that can be swapped into pages using HTMX.
-By combining Go's template syntax with HTMX's declarative attributes, you can create dynamic web applications with minimal code.
-The templates can be organized into reusable snippets, making it easy to maintain and update your UI components.
-When HTMX makes a request, Go renders these templates server-side, and the resulting HTML is seamlessly inserted into your page, creating a smooth, app-like experience without writing any JavaScript.
+Go’s template system is so straightforward, it’ll make you wonder why you ever endured JavaScript-induced migraines.
+Pair it with HTMX’s declarative attributes, and you’re churning out dynamic web apps with less code than a todo list.
+Templates?
+Reusable snippets that laugh in the face of frontend chaos.
+HTMX pings the server, Go renders the HTML, and your page updates smoother than a backend dev’s ego—no JavaScript required, because we’re not masochists.

 🔗 [Live Demo](https://go-simple-htmx.mattzab.com)